Problem areas on piano – work harder or work smarter?

 Fairly obvious things

 I have noticed for example that if I have a passage where I keep playing a ‘wrong note’, then work alone rarely fixes it.
 Instead, I will likely need to do something different!
 This might be something as simple as alignment.
 Simply allowing the hand to align itself better behind the pinky might bring that digit perfectly into position.
 It might be consciously choosing to play a certain white key from within the black key area (which we’re generally taught to avoid).
 This might avoid a twist that causes issues later on.
-I’m sure you get the idea.
+I explore this in more detail in my article on the In and Out movement.

 Much more subjective things